Find out if your Google Account has been hacked

 - Your recovery email address.

 - The name on your Google Account.

 - Tip: Additional security questions are no longer available.

 - Apps with access to your account.

-- Less secure app access (for example, if this setting was turned on without your knowledge).
+- If this setting was turned on or off without your knowledge:

 Your financial activity might be suspicious if:

 - On Google Play, you don’t recognize purchases: Report unauthorized charges.

 - On Google Chrome, payment info you don’t recognize is set up: Delete unfamiliar payment info.